Harmaline

 Harmaline, also known as 7-methoxyharmalan or as 3,4-dihydro-7-methoxy-1-methyl-β-carboline, is a harmala alkaloid and β-carboline which has hallucinogenic effects and monoamine oxidase inhibitor (MAOI) activity.
 It is the partly hydrogenated form of harmine.

-Plants containing harmaline are combined in ayahuasca to inhibit monoamine oxidase, allowing orally consumed dimethyltryptamine (DMT) to become orally active and produce psychoactive effects.
-Harmala alkaloids, including harmaline, are psychoactive on their own in humans, with harmaline being particularly hallucinogenic, although other compounds such as harmine and tetrahydroharmine have also been reported to produce hallucinogenic effects as well.
+Plants containing harmaline are combined in ayahuasca to inhibit monoamine oxidase (MAO), allowing orally consumed dimethyltryptamine (DMT) to become orally active and produce psychoactive effects.
+Harmala alkaloids, including harmaline, are psychoactive on their own in humans, with harmaline being particularly hallucinogenic, although other compounds such as harmine and tetrahydroharmine (THH) have also been reported to produce hallucinogenic effects as well.

 Harmaline is present in Peganum harmala (Syrian rue).
 Syrian rue seeds contain about 3% harmala alkaloids by dry weight.
 Harmaline was first isolated from plants in 1841, its chemical structure identified in 1919, and it was first synthesized in 1927.

 Use and effects

 As a hallucinogen

 The harmala alkaloids are psychoactive in humans.
 According to Alexander Shulgin, harmaline is the only harmala alkaloid that has a reputation of being hallucinogenic.
-However, other harmala alkaloids and β-carbolines, like harmine, tetrahydroharmine (THH), 6-methoxyharmalan, and 6-methoxytetrahydroharman, have also been reported to be hallucinogenic.
+However, other harmala alkaloids and β-carbolines, like harmine, THH, 6-methoxyharmalan, and 6-methoxytetrahydroharman, have also been reported to be hallucinogenic.
 Harmaline produces vivid dream-like visual effects and physical discomfort at doses of 150 to 400 mg orally or 70 to 100 mg intravenously, often leading users to seek solitude in a quiet, dark environment.
 The hallucinogenic effects of harmaline and other β-carbolines are said to be qualitatively distinct from and unlike those of serotonergic psychedelics like LSD but similar to those of ibogaine.
 Taken orally, the onset of harmaline is 1 to 2 hours, peak effects occur after around 2 hours, and its duration is 5 to 8 hours.
 Conversely, its onset by intravenous injection is within seconds and its duration is much shorter by this route than with oral administration.

-As an MAOI
+As a MAOI

-Harmaline is a monoamine oxidase inhibitor (MAOI), or more specifically a reversible inhibitor of monoamine oxidase A (RIMA).
+Harmaline is a MAOI, or more specifically a reversible inhibitor of monoamine oxidase A (RIMA).
 The effective doses for this activity are 70 to 150 mg orally.

 Harmaline-containing plants and tryptamine-containing plants are used in ayahuasca brews.
-The inhibitory effects on monoamine oxidase A (MAO-A) allows dimethyltryptamine (DMT), the psychoactively prominent chemical in the mixture, to bypass the extensive first-pass metabolism it undergoes upon ingestion, allowing a psychologically active quantity of the chemical to exist in the brain for a perceivable period of time.
+The inhibitory effects on monoamine oxidase A (MAO-A) allows DMT, the psychoactively prominent chemical in the mixture, to bypass the extensive first-pass metabolism it undergoes upon ingestion, allowing a psychologically active quantity of the chemical to exist in the brain for a perceivable period of time.

 Besides DMT, harmaline has also been used to inhibit the metabolism of and thereby potentiate 5-MeO-DMT, which like DMT is otherwise orally inactive and has a very short duration.
+However, unlike with DMT, combination of 5-MeO-DMT with MAOIs can also result in accidental overdose, including instances of serotonin syndrome and death.